cn14/Evaluation-of-TCP-LEDBAT-using-ns-3/README.md

  The threshold of a bottleneck buffer size that leads LEDBAT to revert to a minimum congestion window of only 1 packet in the presence of TCP.
 That is, for some applications its throughput will be too low.
 In addition to the fact that intra- protocol unfairness among multiple LEDBAT sources may occur when using the fixed minimum LEDBAT congestion win- dow to improve the limited LEDBAT throughput,the average LEDBAT throughput is fixed even as the bottleneck link capacity increases as opposed to TCP throughput that increases proportionally.
-This therefore necessitates the needfor a dynamic minimum congestion window in the LEDBAT algorithm
+This therefore necessitates the needfor a dynamic minimum congestion window in the LEDBAT algorithm.<br/>

+! home/chethan/Pictures/Screenshot from 2019-11-23 15-30-10.png